viper-010/Python_YT/13-String-Methods/13-String-Methods_tutorial.md

 # String methods
 Python provides a set of built-in methods that we can use to alter and modify the strings.
-- Strings are immutable
+- Strings are immutable.
 - That's correct.
 Strings in Python are immutable, which means once a string is created, its contents cannot be changed in place.
-What "Immutable" Means in Practice
-If you have a string and you want to modify it, Python doesn't alter the original string.
-Instead, it creates a completely new string with the changes
+- "Immutable" Means in Practice, If you have a string and you want to modify it, Python doesn't alter the original string.
+Instead, it creates a completely new string with the changes.

 ---
 ## upper()